 Before licensure, safety studies of the two different inactivated hepatitis A vaccines found local reactions such as soreness or tenderness at the injection site were reported in a little over 50% in adults, while in children, corresponding rates were between 15 to 17%.
 Reported headaches were rare and appeared in 14% to 16% of adults.
 Researchers found the side effect frequency of the double antigen versus two single-antigen vaccines to be similar.

 The most frequently reported side effects are minor problems like injection-site reactions, rash, fever, and headache.
 There are rare cases of severe side effects like the elevation of liver enzymes, ITP (idiopathic thrombocytopenic purpura), and Guillain-Barré syndrome.
 Vaccine safety has continued to undergo assessment through data monitoring from surveillance systems.

-There have not been any problems with tolerability to inactivated hepatitis A vaccines in patients with mild-to-moderate chronic liver disease, liver, and renal transplantation recipients, and dialysis patients.
+There have not been any tolerability problems to inactivated hepatitis A vaccines in patients with mild-to-moderate chronic liver disease, liver and renal transplantation recipients, and dialysis patients.

-Although the review of literature is limited in confirming the safety of these vaccines during pregnancy, vaccine risk from inactivated virus to the developing fetus is likely to be negligible.
+Although the review of literature is limited in confirming the safety of these vaccines during pregnancy, vaccine risk from inactivated viruses to the developing fetus is likely to be negligible.